signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 - **Supports nullability** (and enforces it!): `IReadOnlyList<object?>` <: `IList<IUser>` is allowed and supported BUT `IReadOnlyList<object>` <: `IList<IUser?>` is an error (even for reference types).
 - Considers dictionary key as being invariant.
 (Even if this can be done, the number of required adaptations to support this would explode.)

-> Currently, `IReadOnlyList/Set/Dictionary` are NOT YET supported (it is internally implemented but not exposed).

 When all definitions of a property are read only (no writable appears in the family), this property is either:
   - Nullable... and it keeps its default null value forever.
 This is _stupid_.